Find a Therapist That’s Right for You

 Welcome to the Cognitive & Interpersonal Therapy Centre (CITC), centrally located in North Toronto at the Yonge & Eglinton Centre.

-Founded by Dr. Carolina McBride, C. Psych in 2003, CITC has grown to be a leading psychology practice that offers specialized treatment in Cognitive Behaviour Therapy (CBT) and Interpersonal Psychotherapy (IPT) for adults, adolescents and children.
+Founded by Dr. Carolina McBride, C. Psych in 2003, CITC has grown to be a leading psychology practice that offers specialized treatment in Cognitive Behaviour Therapy (CBT) and Interpersonal Psychotherapy (IPT) for adults, adolescents , children & couples.
 Our team is made of fully qualified professional Psychologists and Ph.D. level therapists who have extensive experience in CBT and IPT.
-We also work closely with an affiliated Family Physician who is available in consultation to provide medical guidance with regards to prescription medications and lifestyle changes.
-Together, our aim is to improve your overall heath and wellbeing.
-In addition to face-to-face appointments, we also offer Skype sessions for those who cannot travel to the office.
+Our aim is to improve your overall heath and well being, and help you learn specific skills that will help you maintain positive changes.
+In addition to face-to-face appointments, we have partnered with OnCall Health to offer online sessions for those who cannot travel to the office.

 CITC embraces the vision that both cognitive and interpersonal factors play a significant role in psychological health, and that by making changes to the ways in which you think and to the ways in which you relate to others, we can have a profound positive impact on you day-to-day functioning.
 We believe our services should offer you the best of these empirically validated treatments and with that in mind we personally tailor treatment to meet your specific needs.

 The material on this site will acquaint you with the facts about our professional services and our team to help you make an informed decision about the right treatment for you.
 If you are interested in booking an appointment you can call 416-570-5050 or fill out our referral form.
 You can also have your GP fax a referral to 1-866-570-1501.

 If constant stress has you feeling overwhelmed, exhausted, and unmotivated, you may be suffering from burnout.
 Burnout...